MidiCaps: A large-scale MIDI dataset with text captions: Evaluation and statistics

 \subsection{Listening study}

-There is no ground truth or baseline model to compare our new dataset to.
-Hence, with the help of PsyToolkit \cite{stoet2010psytoolkit,stoet2017psytoolkit}, we conduct a listening study whereby listeners were asked to rate the quality of generated captions.
+Since there is no ground truth or baseline model to compare our new dataset to, we conduct a listening study with the help of the PsyToolkit platform \cite{stoet2010psytoolkit,stoet2017psytoolkit}.
 Listeners were asked to listen to 20 MIDI files, chosen at random, from which 15 are captioned by our framework and 5 are annotated by an expert human rater with absolute pitch.
 Then, listeners were asked to rate these captions in seven aspects, which are: 1) Overall matching of caption to audio, 2) How human-like the caption is, 3) Genre matching of caption with audio, 4) Mood matching, 5) Key matching, 6) Chord matching, and 7) Tempo matching.
 Those listeners who indicated that they do not have the ability to recognize chords/key were tagged as General audience.
 A total of 16 participants belong to this general audience, of which 25\% has more than 1 year of musical training.
 Another 7 participants indicated that they can recognize chords and key or have absolute pitch.
 These were tagged as Music experts.